 "The school board staff [said] they are trying to spend the least possible amount of money and any money spent on stormwater management is taking money away from their mission," says Rolband. "[They said] If we insist, they will just expand and renovate schools elsewhere in the county where they are not required to do stormwater management - and then we will make all the parents mad."

 FCPS spokesman John Torre said FCPS chief operating officer for facilities planning Dean Tisdadt and County Supervisor Sharon Bulova recently met with Rolband.

 "We obviously disagree with the suggestion that FCPS lacks a commitment to the Chesapeake Bay and the environment," says Torre.
 "Mr. Tistadt attended a recent meeting called by Sharon Bulova to discuss this issue and indicated that FCPS has thousands of children in trailers and thousands more in schools in serious need of renovation. "

 "As such, we have to prioritize our spending," said Torre.
 "We do not ignore the environment by any means as evidenced by our estimate that we spent about $35 million last year for environmentally-related costs - cool roofs, energy efficient chillers/boilers/rooftop units and stormwater management.
 Another example would be the energy efficient features used in the construction of the new Mason Crest Elementary School."

 Elizabeth English, principal at Sunrise Valley, said she is confident the renovations will proceed on schedule.

 "FCPS officials assure me that Fairfax County is working with FCPS, and renovation is on track to begin in the Spring of 2013," she said.

-The Sunrise Valley plans were scheduled to go before the Fairfax County Planning Commission in June, but have been postponed indefinitely.
+were scheduled to go before the Fairfax County Planning Commission in June, but have been postponed indefinitely.
 The planning commission must recommend approval to the Board of Supervisors, which has final say in the go-ahead of projects.